YTCodingCLass/aspnet-core-9-web-api-complete-tutorial/README.md

 - Advanced mapping scenarios with stock status calculation
 - Best practices for object mapping in Web APIs

+### **Chapter 07: Dependency Injection**
+- Understanding Dependency Injection principles in ASP.NET Core
+- Creating and registering services in the DI container
+- Service lifetimes: **Transient**, **Scoped**, and **Singleton**
+- Practical differences between service lifetimes with real examples
+- When to use each service lifetime in production applications
+- Visual demonstration of instance creation and disposal

 ## 🔧 Project Structure

 ```